geode-main/geode-py-intensified/readme.md

 `geodefi` SDK is chain-agnostic, meaning further versions will support other Proof-of-Stake chains that Geode's Staking Library is deployed on.

-The library will aslo figure out which chain the user is intending to use this SDK according to provided initialization parameters, such as EXECUTION_API.
+The library will also figure out which chain the user is intending to use this SDK according to provided initialization parameters, such as `exec_api`.